 There’s another level to the novel that is interesting to ponder, but which is only implicit.
 Zuckerman in the end does write about Coleman, but not just about the “spooks” incident and the death of his wife.
 He writes about Coleman as a boy and a man.
 But he does so with only minimal input from Coleman.
 The rest he gets from other sources and from his imagination.
-Zucherman is not an omniscient narrator but a reconstructor of a life.
+Zuckerman is not an omniscient narrator but a reconstructer of a life.
 He fills in gaps based on his knowledge of Coleman’s character, but he often does not try to create dialogue or flesh out action.
 There is much more “telling” and much less “showing” than I would normally want from a novel, but it works for me because Roth is such a good storyteller.

 Think about it: You’re an interesting person and there are a lot of interesting things about you including one or two big secrets.
 Now imagine you’re friends with a novelist who is so impressed with you that after you die he writes your life, without extensive help from stories you’ve told, a diary, letters, etc. How would that come out?
 Would it resemble you very much?
 It’s hard to believe that Zuckerman got all the details right–but what am I saying?
 There is no Coleman Silk apart form Zuckerman’s story, and there is no Zuckerman apart from Philip Roth.
-It is a testament to Roth’s talent that Coleman Silk (and the other characters in the novel to a lesser extent) seems like an actual person, exquisite in his reality.
+It is a testament to Roth’s talent that Coleman Silk (along with the other characters in the novel to a lesser extent) seems like an actual person, exquisite in his reality.

 So Happy Birthday, Professor Silk.
 And Thank You, Philip Roth.